rkapl123/DBAddin/docs/DBModif.md

 *   Additional Stored Procedure: additional stored procedure to be executed after saving.
 *   Insert If Missing: if set, then insert row into table if the primary key is missing there.
 Default = False (only update, an error is thrown if the record couldn't be found).
 *   Store DBMap on Save: should DBMap also be saved on Excel Workbook Saving? (default no).
 If multiple DBModifiers (DB Mappers and DB Actions, DB Sequences are not bound to a worksheet) are defined to be stored/executed on save, then the DBModifiers being on the active worksheet are done first (without any specific order), then those on the other worksheets are done (also without any specific order).
-*   Environment: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Addin General Settings Group).
+*   Environment: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Add-in General Settings Group).
 *   Exec on Save: Should the DBMap be executed when the workbook is being saved?
 *   Ask for execution: Before execution of the DBMap, ask for confirmation.
 A custom text can be given in the CustomXML definition element confirmText (see below).
 *   C/U/D Flags: special mode used for row-by-row editing (inserting, updating and deleting rows).
 Only edited rows will be done when executing.
 Deleting rows is node with the special context menu item "delete Row" (or pressing Ctrl-Shift-D).
+This is utilized in particular for DBSheets, a specific usage of DBMappers.
 *   Ignore data errors: replace excel errors like #VALUE! with null on updating/inserting.
 Otherwise an error message is passed and execution is skipped for that row.
 *   Auto Increment: Allow empty primary column values (only for a single primary key!) in use with tables that have the IsAutoIncrement property set for this primary column (typically because of an identity specification for that column in the Database).
 *   Create CB: create a command-button for the DB Sequence in the current Worksheet (max.
 10 buttons are possible per Workbook).